Atlanta Marriott Marquis

-The hotel would undergo its first renovation in 2007, costing $138 million to do so and lasting for three years between 2005 and 2008.
-This included a Starbucks Coffee, new restaurants, a new pool, new meeting rooms, a new spa, refurbished guest rooms and other updates.
+The hotel would undergo its first renovation in 2007, costing $138 million and lasting for three years between 2005 and 2008.
+This included a Starbucks Coffee, new restaurants, a new pool, new meeting rooms, a new spa, refurbished guest rooms, and other updates.
 Then in 2015, it was once again remodeled with a cost of $78 million and featuring updates such as new guest rooms, Stay Well rooms, a concierge lounge and more.

-The 42nd floor features a concierge lounge that is only open to guests staying on the 42nd through the 47th floors.
+The 42nd floor features a concierge lounge, which is only accessible for the hotel's Premium Elite members and guests who stay in concierge level rooms.

 In the films The Hunger Games: Catching Fire and The Hunger Games: Mockingjay – Part 1, some scenes of the Capitol's tribute center were filmed here.
 Some scenes of the 2012 movie Flight were shot in the hotel as well.
-The atrium is also seen briefly in the 1986 movie Manhunter.
+The atrium is also seen briefly in the 1986 movie Manhunter, and the 2023 film Ghosted.
+It made a brief appearance in a trailer for the 2017 movie Spider-Man: Homecoming.
 It was also used as the Time Variance Authority headquarters in the Disney+ series Loki.
+One of its venue hall was featured as a wedding reception in Ms. Marvel.